Mnho229/hook-restaurant-menu/README.md

 ## Purpose

-The purpose of this project to get familiar with hooks and react context by simulating a restaurant menu between the chef role and the guest role.
+The purpose of this project to get familiar with hooks, react-router, and react context by simulating a restaurant menu between the chef role and the guest role.

 ### `npm start`